The Line of Resistance

 Using a Graphite Pencil to Explore the Electrical Properties of Materials and Circuits

-The purpose of "The Line of Resistance" is to provide teachers with creative, inexpensive, hands-on/minds-on ideas that illustrate electrical properties of materials and circuits.
+The purpose of The Line of Resistance educational module is to provide teachers with creative, inexpensive, hands-on/minds-on ideas that illustrate electrical properties of materials and circuits.
 The ideas include activities, as well as creative drama exercises, intended to supplement regular curriculum materials.
 There are detailed teacher instructions for learning and performing the activities and dramas, as well as mathematical explanations.

-The publication is directed to high school and college science teachers.
+The publication is for high school and college science teachers.
 Some aspects of the publication are also appropriate for middle school (after Ohm's Law has been introduced), but the mathematics and explanations may be beyond the conceptual level of most middle school students.
 The student instructions are somewhat open-ended, allowing ample opportunity for students to construct their own knowledge of electrical properties with, of course, help from the teacher.

 Along with teacher activities and student handouts are suggestions for teaching "The Line of Resistance".
 There are ideas for classroom organization, introductory exercises, assessments and creative dramas.